dlebansais/ModelAnalyzer/README.md

 + A [limited set](#supported-types) of C# pre-defined types.
 + Private fields of a supported type.
 Ex: `private int X, Y;`.
 Fields can be initialized but only with a literal constant value (ex: `bool B = true;`, `double F = 2.0;`).
++ Public read/write auto properties of a supported type.
+Ex: `public double X { get; set; }`.
+Properties can be initialized but only with a literal constant value (ex: `public int X { get; set; } = 1;`).
 + Private or public methods that return either `void` or one of the supported types and take zero or more parameters (also of a supported type).
-  * Parameters are not allowed to have the same name as fields.
+  * Parameters are not allowed to have the same name as fields or properties.
   * Parameters cannot be assigned, they are read-only.
-+ The `Result` name is reserved and cannot be used for fields or parameters.
++ The `Result` name is reserved and cannot be used for fields, properties or parameters.
 If `Result` is a local variable, then a return statement must be `return Result;`.
 + Local variables of a supported type.
-They are not allowed to have the same name as fields or parameters.
+They are not allowed to have the same name as fields, properties or parameters.
-+ Assignment of an expression to a field or local variable.
++ Assignment of an expression to a field, property or local variable.
 + The `return` statement, but at the end of a method only.
 + The `if` `else` statement.
 + Invocation of a method - of the same class only - that has no return value.